The “genealogy” of yoga

 We have already finished three chapters of the Gita, and it is time for us to understand who the figure of Krishna really is–and what the Gita really is, as well.

 One of India’s greatest yogis in the twentieth century was Paramhansa Nityananda of Ganeshpuri.
 One day someone cited a portion of the Gita, prefacing it with the statement: “Krishna said in the Gita….”
 Immediately Nityananda said: “No. Vyasa said Krishna said….”
 This is the correct perspective on the entire Gita.
-What we are reading is the enlightened understanding of Vyasa, who in the Gita is presenting us with a digest of the yoga philosophy of the upanishads combined with both yoga psychology and instruction in yoga meditation.
-If all other scriptures and commentaries disappeared and only the Gita remained, the Eternal Dharma would still be intact and suffer no loss whatsoever.
-That is why once a year on Vyasa Purnima he is to be honored.
+What we are reading is the enlightened understanding of Vyasa, who in the Gita is presenting us with a digest of the yoga philosophy of the Upanishads combined with both yoga psychology and instruction in yoga meditation.
+It is not amiss to say that Vyasa is the most important figure in Sanatana Dharma.
+If all other scriptures and commentaries disappeared and only the Gita remained, the Dharma would still be intact.

 The qualified student